hgdubbe/NerdPack-Yumad/README.md

 Supported Combat Rotations:

- * Shaman - Restoration: 7.1.0 Will update soon.
-Currently requires an Advanced unlocker.
+ * Shaman - Restoration: 7.1.0 - Should work in 7.2 and requires an Advanced unlocker.

- * Shaman - Elemental: 7.1.5 Lightning Rod, Icefury, and Ascendance rotations from SimC and stormearthandlava.
+ * Shaman - Elemental: 7.2 - Lightning Rod, Icefury, and Ascendance rotations from SimC and Storm, Earth, and Lava.

- * Shaman - Enhancement: 7.1.5 from SimC.
+ * Shaman - Enhancement: 7.2 - SimC.

- * Paladin - Retribution: 7.1.5 from SimC.
+ * Paladin - Retribution: 7.2 - SimC.

- * Warrior - Arms: 7.1.5 from SimC.
+ * Warrior - Arms: 7.2 - SimC and The Arms Compendium (2/02/2017).

- * Warrior - Fury: 7.1.5 from SimC.
+ * Warrior - Fury: 7.2 - SimC.

- * Warlock - Demonology: 7.1.5 from SimC.
+ * Warlock - Demonology: 7.1.5 - SimC.